Forgiveness and Christian Confusion...

 The christian leaders will object to this simple truth by saying, "but God cannot be just if he simply forgives people's sin without payment".
 The question must be asked, why not?
 Where did Jesus teach that his Father must receive payment of some kind before granting forgiveness?
 Jesus not only did NOT teach that, he in fact taught the opposite (remember the story he taught above?).

 The christians might then use an illustration in an attempt to prove their doctrine is correct.
 They will say, "well, can you imagine a human judge having a guilty murderer brought before him and just say to him, 'you are forgiven, you may go free'".
 This analogy is faulty.
 A human judge is not God and cannot see the heart.
-If the murderer was truly repentant in their heart (evidence of such repentance would be a sincere and committed desire to make restitution to the victim's family in some manner and receive punishment), why should the judge not forgive him?
+If the murderer was truly repentant in their heart (evidence of such repentance would be a sincere and committed desire to make restitution to the victim's family in some manner, as well as being willing to receive punishment), why should the judge not forgive him?
 Remember, to be truly repentant means not only that you are grieved over your sin, but that you will not commit it again.
 In like manner, if God sees a heart that is truly repentant, he will require no more than that in order to extend his mercy to that person.
 God will make all things just at the end of all things when all people are judged.
 But until that time, we can be assured from the Son, that the Father is eager to grant his compassionate forgiveness to the truly repentant heart without any payment required.
 For to demand payment would, by definition, not be granting forgiveness.